Clarence Weed

-Clarence R. Weed (September 1, 1885 – December 19, 1966) was an American football and basketball coach.
+Clarence R. Weed (September 1, 1885 – December 19, 1966) was an American college football and college basketball coach.
 He served as the head football coach at Buchtel College—now known as the University of Akron—for one season in 1909, compiling a record of 4–4.
 Weed also coached the men's basketball team at Buchtel that academic year, 1909–10, tallying a mark of 5–3.
 Weed was a graduate of Olivet College and the University of Michigan.